Five common credit union misconceptions

 4. You must meet strict eligibility requirements.

-You may be eligible based on location or your employer.
+You may be eligible based on a number of different factors.
 An initial deposit (or membership share) of $5 to $25 may be required to open a checking or a savings account.

 5. Credit unions aren’t tech savvy.

 Credit unions have websites that offer online banking, allowing customers to see transactions, products and other credit union information.
-Many credit unions, like Everence Federal Credit Union, also have apps that you can download to your smart phone for quicker access wherever you may be.
+Many credit unions also have apps that you can download to your smart phone for quicker access wherever you may be.